Price Action Scanners: What are they and How to use them!

 5. Moving Average Crossovers:

 These scans identify assets that have moved beyond predefined support or resistance levels.
-Breakout scans can help traders spot potential opportunities arising from significant price movements.
+Breakout scans can help traders spot potential opportunities arising from significant price movements, effectively helping them trade stocks.

 Take the example of what happened with Tesla Inc. (TSLA) in 2020?